 Mötley Crüe Farewell in 2015

-Crüe’s “last gig” took place on December 31, 2015 in Los Angeles.
-At the time, bassist Nikki Sixx even said that “there is no amount of money that would make me do it again because I’m so proud of how we’re doing.”
-But, in 2019 and they exploded the contract that said they would never do it again and Motlëy Crüe will tour again in 2020.
+Mötley Crüe’s “last show” happened back in december 31, 2015 in Los Angeles.
+At the time, bassist Nikki Sixx said that there were no amount of money that would make him comeback to the band.
+However, in 2019 after the success of their biographical movie “The Dirt” they exploded the contract that said they would never tour again and Motlëy Crüe will tour again in 2020.

 KISS Farewell in 2000